-Professional Boundaries & Obligations of Care Workers & Health Professionals Continued.
+Professional Boundaries and Obligations of Care Workers

 Everyone has the right to be respected, to feel safe, and to be free from abuse.
-Abuse is a violation of a person's human rights and may take several forms, such as financial abuse, emotional abuse, physical abuse, sexual abuse and neglect.
+Abuse is a violation of a person's human rights and may take several forms, such as financial, emotional, physical, sexual abuse and neglect.
+We stand for zero tolerance of abuse of both our employees and clients.

-We stand for zero tolerance of abuse of both our employees and customers.
+We stand for zero tolerance of abuse of both our employees and clients.